maydanw/GFER/README.md

 Since then, both of us left our jobs and set on a long track dedicating our time and efforts to this cause.

 I do hope to report good news from time to time.
-In the meanwhile, we are on a very lonely path and if you find this page relevant (due to walking on this path or from research perspective) drop me please a word at maydanw@gmail.com and let's disscuss about what can be done.
+In the meanwhile, we are on a very lonely path and if you find this page relevant (due to walking on this path or from research perspective) drop me please a word at maydanw@gmail.com and let's discuss what can be done.

 ## Update July 2020
 <a name="Update_July_2020"/>